mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 [(0.9759052, 1), (0.99994254, 1), (0.8564741, 1), (0.95866203, 1), (0.03042546, 0), (0.21845636, 0), (0.99662805, 1), (0.08626339, 0), (0.045683343, 0), (0.9992156, 1)]
 ~~~~~~~~

-TBD explain about listing
+Lets look at the first test case: the "real" output from the training data is a value of 1 and the calculated prediucted value (using the trained model) is 0.9759052.
+In making predictions, we can choose a cutoff value, 0.5 for example, and inter[pret any calculated prediction value less than the cutoff is a Boolean *false* prediction and and calculated prediction value greater to or equal to the cutoff value is a Boolean *true* prediction.]

-## Using a LSTM Recurrent Neural Network to Generate Hy Language Code
+## Using a LSTM Recurrent Neural Network to Generate English Text Similar to the  Philosopher Nietzsche's writing

-TBD

 We will translate a Python example program from the [Keras documentation (listing of LSTM.py example)](https://keras.io/examples/lstm_text_generation/) to Hy.
-This is a moderately long example and you can use the original Python and the translated Hy code as a guide if you see other models written using Keras that you want in Hy.
+This is a moderately long example and you can use the original Python and the translated Hy code as a guide if you see other models written using Keras that you want use in Hy.
 I have (mostly) kept the same variable names to make it easier to compare the Python and Hy code.

 Note that using the nietzsche.txt data set requires a fair amount of memory.
 If your computer has less than 16G of RAM, you might want to run the following example until you see the printout "Create sentences and next_chars data..." then kill the program, manually edit the file ~/.keras/datasets/nietzsche.txt to remove 75% of the data by: